WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 3: ModelView - Search bar logic*

-I have added Search commands to the xaml which I bound with the method/command in the view model using the RelayCommand annotiation as can be seen in Figure 2 and 3.
+I have added Search commands to the XAML which I bound with the method/command in the view model using the RelayCommand annotation as can be seen in Figures 2 and 3.
 The logic for filtering is moved to a different static class that handles the filtering.
-I had to keep two separte lists for organisations to make sure that filtering runs smoothly.
+I had to keep two separate lists for organisations to make sure that filtering ran smoothly.

 ```